Kmino-io/kmino-website/src/content/blog/design-vs-tech-debt.md

    - **AI Impact Potential**: high/medium/low (how much AI can accelerate this paydown)

 That’s your first debt inventory.

+### Example (pulling it together)

+- From sign up to browsing items, the user goes through 7 steps.
+This is confusing and likely reduces conversion.
+- User Pain: Medium
+- Change Risk: High
+- AI Impact Potential: Low

 ## Quantify the cost (use "AI‑aware" estimation)